Kash’s Corner: FBI Whistleblower Goes Public; Nord Stream Pipeline Explosions; ‘CHS Corruption Cover Up Network’

 But we've gone on through extensive length to talk about why that's not the case.

-And when that occurs, um, actually, Elisa Stefanik, a friend of mine who's in the House in a leadership position, just wrote literally the subpoenas are coming.
+And when that occurs, actually Elise Stefanik, a friend of mine who's in the House in a leadership position, just wrote, literally, the subpoenas are coming.

 That's what they're prepping.

-These letters that we put out publicly on Epoch and Fight with Cash and everywhere else, they're going to be able to tell the director of the FBI, the attorney general, that we told you to preserve these records.
+These letters that we put out publicly on EPOC and Fight with Cash and everywhere else, they're going to be able to tell the director of the FBI, the Attorney General, that we told you to preserve these records.

 Now they can ignore them because they're not in the majority.